-Layout and heights and massing: A variety of building types should be used to create transitions in scale across streets and to address the patchwork of uses and existing context surrounding the site.
-Taller buildings with large windows could front the River Thames, whilst to the south of the site reduced heights and a variation in typology could provide a good transition to and strong relationship with the existing terraced housing to the south of the site.
-The layout should also consider providing a buffer between the new blocks and the industrial site to the east, including potential amenity space, parking, and non-residential ground floor uses.
+A variety of building types can be used to create transitions in scale across streets and to address the patchwork of uses and existing context surrounding the site.
+Taller buildings can front the River Thames to maximise views, whilst to the south of the site reduced heights and a variation in typology can provide a good transition to and strong relationship with the adjacent terraced housing.

-Uses: The site is appropriate for primarily residential use.
-Some suitable employment uses could be provided at ground floor in the eastern part of the site to create a buffer with the industrial site to the east.
+The site is appropriate for primarily residential use.
+Some suitable employment uses can be provided at ground floor in the eastern part of the site to create a buffer with the industrial site to the east.